Browse courses to find something that interests you.

 Successfully completing the course will equip participants with knowledge and expertise in innovative and emerging digital tools.
 Participants will gain relevant skills in the application of these tools within the design field allowing for their use in various parts of industry-based projects.

 This microcredential aligns with the 3-credit point subject, Real-time Visualisation for Architectural Design (80117) in the Master of Technology.
-If you enrol in this course at UTS after successfully completing the micro, specific credit is available for this subject.
 This microcredential may qualify for recognition of prior learning at this and other institutions.

 This course is for professionals and academics who want to better understand, develop and communicate their design through contemporary software, expanding their capacity for visual media production.
 These skills are relevant to fields that provide spatial design services such as architecture, landscape, and interior design.